mikenz1000/succinct-debruijn-test/README.md

 # Succinct de Bruijn test

-An educational implementation of Succinct de Bruijn as described in this paper:
+An educational implementation of Succinct de Bruijn as described in these papers:

 [1] http://link.springer.com/chapter/10.1007%2F978-3-642-33122-0_18

 [2] http://alexbowe.com/succinct-debruijn-graphs/

 Educational = just uses a vector for the underlying arrays instead of compressed bitvectors etc